Mandated Federal Policies

 Decisions made by entering students about allowing parental/guardian access or restricting the release of directory information remain in effect for the duration of the student’s matriculation at Washington College unless otherwise revoked by filing a written request with the Registrar’s Office.
 The College will honor each student’s most recent privacy preference after he or she graduates or withdraws.

-Washington College is now using an online transcript ordering service.
+Washington College uses an online transcript ordering service.
 Students can visit https://iwantmytranscript.com/washcoll to order their official transcript.
 Among the many features of this online service is the ability to track every step of the transcript order, including delivery and opening of electronic transcripts by the intended recipient.

 The transcript account creation process will require the student to supply their WC student ID number or their entire Social Security Number.
 If the student is uncomfortable sharing their SSN electronically and do not know or remember their WC student ID number, they may contact a member of the Registrar’s Office staff at (410) 778-7299 during normal business hours to request assistance in looking up their WC ID number.